-- Think about naming conventions that work better in YouTube vs. Search.
-For example, “Lady GaGa Look” us a bad title for YouTube.
+- Also think about naming conventions that work better in YouTube vs. Google Search.
+For example, “Lady GaGa Look” is not a great title for YouTube.
 “Easy Lady GaGa Makeup Tutorial” is closer to what people will search for.

-In addition, the continued growth of Google+ presents an even greater opportunity for SEO by linking all your Google services through the Google+ social layer.
-By combining Google services like YouTube, Google+, and Adwords, you can produce even greater results with your content.
+- The continued growth of Google+ presents an even greater opportunity for improved video SEO by linking all your Google services, including YouTube, Adwords, Google Places/Google Local, Hangouts, and Calendars.
+By verifying and combining Google services, you can produce even greater results.

 Spread the Word

 Although your videos may still be a few million views away from becoming “viral,” that doesn’t mean you can’t use word of mouth marketing to your advantage.
 While advertising is still the surest form of distribution, there are a number of ways you can drive more organic traffic to your YouTube channel.

 - Other Social Media: Post your videos wherever you can, starting with your own social media communities.
 In addition to posting your YouTube links to Facebook, Google+ (brand page, events, communities) LinkedIn, Twitter, Pinterest, Stumbleupon, Foursquare, etc., you should also include links to your profile on these networks directly from your YouTube channel.

 - Industry Forums: Identifying and posting videos to the top website forums in your industry can significantly boost your organic views.
 In addition to standalone website forums, third-party LinkedIn Groups and Google+ Communities can provide additional, targeted audiences for your video content.

 - Blogger Outreach: Although this tactic can be much more time intensive reaching out directly to the key influencers in your industry can produce dramatic results.
 In some cases, all you need is one prominent website or blogger to comment on your video to significantly increase your organic traffic.